-The Cerro Parva project includes 100% ownership interest in eleven mining properties covering 67,817 hectares in the central part of Chubut Province.
-It is road accessible year round from major centres such as Trelew.
-The property is at low elevation, with low relief, in an area of semi-arid climate.
+The Cerro Parva project includes 100% ownership interest in eleven mining properties covering over 65,000 hectares in the central part of Chubut Province.
+It is road accessible year round, at low elevation, with low relief, in an area of semi-arid climate.

-(Source: Uranium 2014: Resources, Production and Demand ) by the Organisation for Economic Co-Operation and Development Nuclear Energy Agency (OECD) and the International Atomic Energy Agency (IAEA) © OECD 2014 NEA No. 7209.)
+(Source: Uranium 2016: Resources, Production and Demand by the Organization for Economic Co-Operation and Development Nuclear Energy Agency (OECD) and the International Atomic Energy Agency (IAEA) © OECD 2016 NEA No. 7301.)

 Note: Investors are cautioned that resources for Cerro Solo are not reported in compliance with NI 43-101.
 Furthermore, the Company Qualified Person has not been able to verify the resources reported for Cerro Solo.
-There is no assurance that a mineral deposit of similar magnitude to Cerro Solo will be found at Sierra Colonia.
+There is no assurance that a mineral deposit of similar magnitude to Cerro Solo will be found at Cerro Parva Project.

 The Cerro Parva stratigraphy is represented by a core of early Mesozoic and older basement formations that are unconformably overlain by a widespread succession of Cretaceous age continental clastic sediments that cover most of the project area.
 Those sediments are subdivided into a number of formations, all belonging to the Chubut Group.
 The sequence continues with transgressive marine sediments of Late Cretaceous to Early Tertiary age lying unconformably over the Chubut Group.
 Late Tertiary continental sediments cover the entire sequence.

-Uranium mineralization in the district is related to a fluvial system of the Los Adobes formation which is interpreted as being situated approximately 100 metres below surface.
-The fluvial system at Los Adobes formation is interpreted as having an east-west direction; therefore the Cerro Parva project is located just above the main uranium corridor.
+Uranium mineralization in the district is related to a fluvial system of the Los Adobes formation which is interpreted as being totally preserved below surface.
+The fluvial system at Los Adobes formation is interpreted as having an east-west direction; where the Cerro Parva project is located just above the main uranium potential corridor.